 Passing by Nina Rota (Eunoia Review)

-I’m really happy to announce that my essay Passing has been published online at Eunoia Review.
-I write about gender issues so other people can handle these things better than I have, and if it’s not online who’s gonna find it?
+This piece was originally published in Witness Magazine.
+I’m happy to say that this essay has now been published online at Eunoia Review.
+Thank you to Ian Chung.
+I write about gender issues so other people can handle these things better than I have, and if it’s not online who’s gonna find it :O)?

 While investigating the gender transition of LA Times Sportswriter Mike Penner/Christine Daniels, I found myself in the middle of my own gender identity crisis.
 A second transition lead me to the deeper nature of all life transitions, and an understanding of the impossible position Christine found herself in.